 Barbados National Anthem

-Another proud national symbol, the Barbadian national anthem (like our national flag) was officially adopted in 1966, during the year of Barbados’ Independence.
+The Barbadian National Anthem (like our national flag), another proud national symbol, was officially adopted in 1966, during the year of Barbados Independence.

-Irving Burgie, born in the United States to a Barbadian mother and an American father, firmly embraced his mother’s heritage when he wrote the lyrics to one of the greatest symbols of Barbadian pride, the national anthem – In Plenty and In Time of Need.
+Irving Burgie, born in the United States to a Barbadian mother and an American father, firmly embraced his mother’s heritage when he wrote the lyrics to one of the most significant symbols of Barbadian pride, the Barbados National Anthem – In Plenty and In Time of Need.

-Mr. C. Van Roland Edwards composed the original music for the Bajan national anthem.
+Mr. C. Van Roland Edwards composed the original music for the Barbados National Anthem.
 Born in Barbados and partially blind, he was assisted by his two daughters to complete his works.

-Note: In 1967, the music of the national anthem was revised by Inspector Prince Cave of the Royal Barbados Police Band.
+Note: In 1967, the music of the Barbados National anthem was revised by Inspector Prince Cave of the Royal Barbados Police Band.
 It was given a more sustained melody while at the same time retaining the original tune composed by Mr. Edwards.

-There are certain protocols and etiquette to follow regarding the Barbadian national anthem.
+There are specific protocols and etiquette to follow regarding the Barbadian National Anthem.

-The Government of Barbados outlines such protocols in relation to the anthem such as conduct during its play, application of the national anthem, and rules in terms of its usage.
+The Government of Barbados outlines such protocols about the anthem such as conduct during its play, application of the national anthem, and rules regarding its usage.

 Barbadian national anthem protocols include, but are not limited to, the following: